Edgar-Donk/edgar-donk.github.io/README.md

 script you will see 3 buttons.
 The top one is standard tkinter, the lower two are ttk.
 All three are grey but the tkinter button is paler.
 Move the cursor over all three buttons.
 The two ttk buttons lighten but the tkinter button does not react.
 Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which of the two buttons was depressed last.
-We have just seen how the button's state interacts with style.
+We have just seen how the ttk button's state interacts with style.
 If we had left out the line

 s.theme_use('default')